 CLICK HERE to go to the High School Page for more information.

 Child Care is a service for parents with Infants to age 3-years who have children in other Exploratory and Academic classes.
-For less than $10 per week, your child will be well cared for in a safe environment by loving individuals while you have the opportunity to sit in on your older children's classes, be a classroom helper, and connect with other homeschool moms.
+For about $10 per week, your child will be well cared for in a safe environment by loving individuals while you have the opportunity to sit in on your older children's classes, be a classroom helper, and connect with other homeschool moms.